 This list will help you understand some of the most popular online payment solutions and choose the right one for your business.

-Before getting started, here are just a few things to know about online payment systems.
+Before getting started, here are a few definitions to know related to online payment systems.

 - ACH payments are electronic credit and debit transfers, allowing customers to make payments from their bank accounts for utilities, mortgage loans, and other types of bills.
 ACH stands for Automated Clearing House and most payment processors offer ACH payment options to their customers, especially for monthly- and subscription-based transactions.
 Most payment solutions use ACH to send money (minus fees) to their customers.

 - A merchant account is a bank account that allows a customer to receive payments through credit or debit cards.
 Merchant providers are required to obey regulations established by card associations.
-Many processors (such as the ones listed below) act as both the merchant account as well as the payment gateway.
+Many processors (such as the ones listed below) act as both the merchant account and the payment gateway.

-- A payment processor is the company that a merchant uses to handle credit card transactions.
+- A payment processor is a company that a merchant uses to handle credit card transactions.
 Payment processors implement anti-fraud measures to ensure that both the front-facing customer and the merchant are protected.

 - PCI compliance is when a merchant or payment gateway sets their payment environment up in a way that meets the Payment Card Industry Data Security Standard (PCI DSS).
 The PCI DSS standard was created by the Payment Card Industry Security Standards Council to increase security of cardholder data and to reduce fraud.

 You have lots of options when it comes to online payment methods.
 Here are nine of the top platforms for online payments:

 With a user base of more than 445,000 merchants, Authorize.net is one of the Internet’s most widely used payment gateways.
 This payment solution from Visa has been around since 1996 and now handles more than a billion transactions per year.